Nature's Neighborhoods: Children's Zoo

 Meet the neighbors

 By comparing ecosystems to neighborhoods, visitors can explore various habitats and discover roles that living creatures—including themselves—play in healthy, thriving environments.
 Live animal exhibits will include red pandas, muntjac, prairie dogs, and more.

 Rather than following a traditional path from exhibit to exhibit, Nature’s Neighborhoods encourages self-directed “adventure play” as a core educational goal.
 Here, children create their own experiences, exploring, discovering and challenging themselves in a safe environment.
 Learn more about a few of our adventure play experiences, including the Bamboo Climber, Eagle's Aerie and Tallgrass Maze - Here's a sampling of some of what we have in store for wildlife adventurers!

 Bamboo Climber: Explore just like our red pandas through this all-new Bamboo Climber Play Experience!
 Live bamboo plantings and an array of vertical, tilted, crossed and intersecting “bamboo” poles add an exciting edge of authenticity to this adventure.

-New indoor and outdoor classrooms will offer both traditional and non-traditional learning experiences.
 Data supporting the value of nature-based activities for kids is overwhelming.
-From improving math, science- and language-learning, behavior, and self-control, to promoting independence and problem-solving, natural classrooms like these are increasingly popular.
+From improving math, science- and language-learning, behavior, and self-control, to promoting independence and problem-solving, natural classroom opportunities are increasingly popular.